 Our Somatic Bodywork Program is designed to facilitate the growth of highly skilled bodywork professionals.
-We offer everything one would expect in a bodywork program (e.g. massage theory and practice, human sciences, etc.), but we take this much further by offering content that facilitates your growth as a human being, which in turn makes you a better professional, and provides additional skills to enhance your relationship with clients, which is just as important as having effective touch skills.
-The result is enhanced effectiveness with clients and an improved relationship with ones life.
+We offer everything one would expect in a bodywork program (e.g. massage theory and practice, human sciences, etc.), including a strong focus on personal and professional development as well as the development of relational skills.

 A New Approach to Massage Therapy

-To achieve these goals of both professional development and personal growth, we bring together knowledge and practices from bodywork, somatic psychology, affective neuroscience, and eastern contemplative practices.
+To achieve the goal of promoting personal and professional development, we bring together knowledge and practices from bodywork, somatic psychology, affective neuroscience, and eastern contemplative practices, and we integrate these within a trauma-informed context.
 Our approach centers around several themes:

 Client-centered: Being a bodyworker can be a lot like being a baker where one follows a particular recipe and arrives at a positive outcome.
 Following a recipe is often a great way to learn any new skill, but because a human client is far more complex than flour, sugar, and eggs, a better outcome for the client can be achieved by tossing out the recipe and customizing each session to best suit the client.
 This customizing occurs moment to moment throughout the session in response to the client’s responses.